Heribert Weber: International career

-He made his debut for Austria in an April 1976 friendly match against Sweden and was a participant at the 1978 FIFA World Cup and at the 1982 FIFA World Cup.
+Weber made his debut for Austria in an April 1976 friendly match against Sweden and was a participant at the 1978 FIFA World Cup and at the 1982 FIFA World Cup.
 He earned 68 caps, scoring one goal.
 His final international game was an October 1989 World Cup qualification match against Turkey.

 Coaching career

-As a football coach he coached SV Salzburg with whom he won another league title, Rapid Wien and 1.
+As a football coach, Weber coached SV Salzburg with whom he won another league title, Rapid Wien and 1.
 FC Saarbrücken (Germany).